-Board Members are a group of founding members and advisors of SFH.
+Board Members are a group of members and advisors of SFH.
 They are responsible for legal maintenance and governance infrastructure duties that may involve but are not limited to distribution of surplus, moderating Impact Points, overseeing legal due diligence and quick response decision making in specific time-sensitive instances.
 Their mandate comes entirely from the members of the cooperative and they are accountable to all stakeholders that their decisions affect.

 Directors/Executive Officers are members who for external relations reasons have been mandated an outwards facing role for the purpose of engaging with external parties.
 They are also formally appointed as SFH members.